 There’s so much more to coding interviews than what’s been covered here.
 But we hope this post gave an introduction and provided you with a good selection of example coding interview questions.
 To learn more about how to prepare for a coding interview you can enroll in our coding interview skills course.

 Alternatively, if you’re yet to secure an interview and serious about coding, kickstart your career with our Software Engineering bootcamp.
-We’ll teach you all the skills you need to land a well-paid coding job.
-Our mentors will support you every step of the way as you work through our professionally-design curriculum.
+We’ll teach you all the skills you need to land a coding job with a great salary.
+Our mentors will support you every step of the way as you work through our professionally-design curriculum, and learn what a coder does day to day.

 Learn to Code with Thinkful